cerulean-quasar/rainbowDice/docs/design.md

 screen and the angle the die is rotated about the z-axis), we determine these values for each die individually.

-## How to the Textures Were Computed
+## How to the Textures Were Computed for the Icosahedron, the Tetrahedron, the Octohedron, and Other Dice Based Off the Octohedron.

 ### Background